datamade/sfm-cms/README.md

 The `import_google_docs` expects to find credentials for the Google Sheets and Google Drive APIs in `sfm_pc/management/commands/credentials.json`.
-If you are on the keyring for this project, run the following Blackbox command to decrypt and create the expected credentials file, before you run `import_google_docs`.
-(N.b., the data import service account lives under the `SFM - Data Import` project in the Google API Console.)

-    blackbox_cat configs/credentials.json.gpg > sfm_pc/management/commands/credentials.json
+If a file exists at that path, the script will use it.
+Otherwise, it will attempt to retrieve a remote copy of our API credentials from S3.
+Obviously, these credentials are not publicly accessible. `boto3` checks for the `AWS_*` environment variables to authenticate requests.
+If you're indoctrinated into the DataMade LastPass, you can find working values for these settings under `WWIC .env Secrets`.
+Simply paste them into your `.env` file.

-If you are not on the keyring, enable the Google Sheets and Google Drive APIs in [the Google API Console](https://console.developers.google.com/apis/library), then create a service account to access them.
+If you are not on the team, enable the Google Sheets and Google Drive APIs in [the Google API Console](https://console.developers.google.com/apis/library), then create a service account to access them.
 [This blog post](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) provides a helpful walkthrough!
 Be sure to save your credentials in